dotnet/aspire/src/Components/Aspire.Azure.AI.OpenAI/README.md

 dotnet add package Aspire.Hosting.Azure
 ```

-Then, in the _Program.cs_ file of `AppHost`, add a Cosmos DB connection and consume the connection using the following methods:
+Then, in the _Program.cs_ file of `AppHost`, add an Azure AI OpenAI service and consume the connection using the following methods:

 ```csharp
 var openai = builder.AddAzureAIOpenAI("openai");